goschtl/zope/zc.testbrowser/trunk/src/zc/testbrowser/README.txt

     >>> ctrl.multiple
     False

-Additionally, controllers for select, radio, and checkbox provide IListControl.
+Additionally, controllers for select, radio, and checkbox provide `IListControl`.
+These fields have four other attributes and an additional
-These fields have four other attributes and an additional method:
+method:

     >>> ctrl = browser.getControl('Multiple Select Control')